anisurrahman072/React-Native-News-2024/React-Native-News/React-Native-Skia-V1.0.md

     yarn add @shopify/react-native-skia
 ```

-## Let’s dive into new features & enhancements.
+Now, let’s dive into new features & enhancements.

-### Rich Text Layouts with the New Paragraph API
+# Rich Text Layouts with the New Paragraph API

 From day one, React Native Skia was able to display text, but it was not possible to automatically break lines, apply layouts, or mix and match system fonts with custom app fonts.
 And this is what the Paragraph API now does.